 - Extras.
 Depending on your needs, you may care more or less about extras like French verb conjugations, lists of French acronyms, free audio downloads to help with pronunciation, free apps and sample documents.

 We’ve scoured the Internet and Amazon to find out everything you need to know.
-So, if you’re looking to invest and searching for the best French-English dictionary in 2022, read on!
+So, if you’re looking to invest and searching for the best French-English dictionary, read on!

 If you’re a translator thinking of sitting the DipTrans exam, you can only use paper resources.
 So, you’re going to need the best French-English dictionary you can find.
 Even if the DipTrans isn’t your goal, a lot of translators like to keep a print version of a good dictionary on hand.
 After all, even the best online dictionary can’t save you if you’ve got a deadline and lose your connection.